dishui/PKA/README.md

 This is a Pet Project for playing with ChromaDB and LangChain.
+This project is build with FastAPI and React, and AI technologies like LangGraph, Llama 3.1, and pgvector.

 The first MVP is a simple Personal Knowledge Assistant.

 Even though it's a pet project, I'm going to try to make it close to production ready as possible.